appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Written description shall describe how the application does not log credentials or payment details.
+1. Application shall not not log credentials or payment details.
-2. Samples from log files do not contain credentials or payment details.
+2. Samples from log files shall not not contain credentials or payment details.

 *L2*
 1. Verification shall confirm that application does not log credentials or payment details.